manasakudumu/portfolio-mkudumu/docs/assignments/assignment3.md

 - By offering emergency alerting, message filtering (to reduce exposure to biases and harmful stereotypes), and a simple screen-reader optimized navigation and user interface for streamlined screen reader usage, Noor allows users to engage with their friends and family without frustrations.

-- We wish to **promote independence** while maintaining a sense of support at the same time with the help of location sharing and alerts during emergencies.
+- Noor takes accessibility to the next level by providing an intuitive, frustration-free experience designed for elderly users, with features that bridge the gap between independence and safety.
 By placing a focus on accessibility, safety, and social connection, Noor aims to offer support to a severely marginalized community in the social media space.
 Let Noor be the light that connects and supports visually impaired elders, without any barriers.

 - Noor, let your light, light up the world!
 <br>

 ## Functional Design:
+- all concepts containing extrinsic dependencies only

 ### Concept 1: Authing
 - **Purpose:** Authenticates users and ensures login.